ctrimble/dropwizard-copycat/README.md

 ## Project Status

-This project is not yet functional, nor is it intended from projection use.
+This project is not yet functional, nor is it intended for projection use.

 ## Project Layout